oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

 Continue acting as the database security administrator from the previous labs.

-You have already:
+You have already done the following:

 1. Reviewed the database's configuration and established an approved security baseline.

 2. Detected a risky configuration change.

 3. Reviewed database users and identified changes to privileged access.

-Now your security team asks a different question:
-If one of these accounts were compromised, what sensitive information could potentially be exposed?
+Now your security team asks a different question: If one of these accounts were compromised, what sensitive information could potentially be exposed?

 Your first step is to discover where sensitive data exists in the database.

-You will use Data Discovery to examine the HCM1 schema and identify sensitive columns.
+You will use Data Discovery to examine the `HCM1` schema and identify sensitive columns.
 You will review the results and sample data to understand what information is being protected.
 During the review, you will also recognize that automated discovery does not necessarily capture every piece of information your organization considers sensitive.
 You will therefore extend the sensitive data model by explicitly adding another sensitive column.
 This creates a more complete inventory that can support the security and data protection activities you will perform in subsequent labs.

 Estimated Lab Time: 15 minutes